rgamin1/mywebsite/README.md

-# Welcome to my website project to visit the website download it
+# Welcome to my website project page
+>Download the html file to edit and open
+>If edited pls give me the download link and i will upload it